oena/oena.github.io/_posts/2020-08-28-post1-how-to-make-this-blog.md

 The [Beautiful Jekyll repository's README page](https://github.com/daattali/beautiful-jekyll/blob/master/README.md) contains a *lot* of other things you can tweak or change, as well as examples of blogs made with Beautiful Jekyll that you can look at for inspiration.
 Have fun!

+And lastly, [here's](https://github.com/oena/oena.github.io) my repo for this site.